arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

+= Unreleased =

+* Added support for reading caption from figcaption.

 = 1.91 =

 * Fixed some CSS issues with some themes which could cause the lightbox buttons not to show properly.